kovacks07/weather_app/README.md

 Dynamic background color based on weather conditions.

 Technologies Used
-React
+React,
-React Router
+React Router,
-Fetch API
+Fetch API,
-OpenWeatherMap API
+OpenWeatherMap API,

 Get an API key from OpenWeatherMap and replace "YOUR_API_KEY" in WeatherPage.js with your actual API key.